 - Oral sex can result in the transmission of HSV-1 from the mouth to the genitals, making oral herpes into genital herpes from HSV-1.

 3. Herpes outbreaks vary in severity and frequency.

-Herpes outbreaks are characterized by blisters on the skin surface of the affected area.
-They usually look like clusters of fluid-filled blisters that then dry and flake off.
-Some people have frequent outbreaks, some have few outbreaks with long dormant stages in between, and some people have no outbreaks at all.
+Herpes outbreaks are known for blisters on the skin of the affected area.
+They usually look like clusters of fluid-filled sores that dry,crust, and flake off.
+Some people have outbreaks a lot, some have few with long dormant stages in between, and some have none at all.